nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 <script src="https://gist.github.com/nomad-software/e1b7d6bcca32971375782a197ce510fb.js"></script>

-The <code>byChunk</code> method returns an [input range](https://dlang.org/phobos/std_range.html) of bytes which reads from the file handle a chunk at a time.
+The `byChunk` method returns an [input range](https://dlang.org/phobos/std_range.html) of bytes which reads from the file handle a chunk at a time.
 In this case, each call will return a maximum of 1024 bytes.
 The buffer is reused for every call so if you need the data to persist between calls, copies must be made.

 [Documentation](https://dlang.org/phobos/std_stdio.html#.File.byChunk)